openspim/openspim.github.io/x-openspim_alignment.md

 </figcaption>
 </figure>

-## 3. Fine alignment of the created light-sheet using beads
+## 3. Fine alignment of the light-sheet for the sample using beads
 <span style="color:#1E90FF; background-color:#DCDCDC; font-weight:bold">Step 13</span>&nbsp;
 Place the cylindrical lenses on the rail and put back the emission filter.
 Make sure the cylindrical lens is in its correct place and its rotational mount is well adjusted by checking whether a focused, horizontal laser stripe has appeared on the corner mirror surface.